indigo423/blog.no42.org/content/page/about.md

 #### What I'm doing today

 * I work full time for [The OpenNMS Group](https://www.opennms.com) in product management for network diagnostics and performance management
-* Lead for our german development team and First point of contact for OpenNMS customers and partners in Europe
+* Contact manager for our german development team and first point of contact for OpenNMS customers and partners in Europe
 * Subject matter expert in building network monitoring solutions
 * Think a lot about how to make the world a better place with open source in the network and system monitoring domain